lae-laps/potion-utils/README.md

 # Potion Utils

-Potion Utils is a projec made to supply code to *[the potion programming language](https://github.com/perl11/potion)*.
+Potion Utils is a projec aimed to supply code and utilities for *[the potion programming language](https://github.com/perl11/potion)*.

+Not specifically as means of making the language used but as a fun project.

 It is currently in development and new modules will be added.